Deinstein37/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme file for the shell redirections task to print hello world
+My readme file for the shell redirections task to display the content of the /etc/passwd file